Skip to main content

 SeasonalFestive

-Easter almond-filled pastries shaped like rabbits, fish, hearts, or lambs.
-Decorated with icing and colorful eggs.
-Traditional Easter celebration sweet.
+Almond-filled Easter pastries shaped like rabbits, fish, hearts, or lambs, decorated with icing and colored eggs.
+They turn up every Easter.

 vegetarianContains: GlutenContains: NutsContains: Eggs